What wine should you serve with your steak? Is there a specific type of wine that goes well with steak?

 The lighter body of white wine means it goes great with lighter foods.
 For example, a crisp, dry white wine works well with seafood or salads.

 If you’re looking for something sweet, try a dessert wine.
 These are usually very smooth and round in flavor.
 Try a sweet Riesling if you’d like to drink something sweet with your steak dinner.
+A range of fruity wines will also do the trick and make a meal delicious.

 Zinfandel is a type of red wine made from grapes grown in the area around the city of Zinja in Italy.
 These grapes are also called Primitivo.